 Looking to add southern flair to your dishes?
 Growing okra ensures you've always got this vegetable at hand.
 Here's our growing guide!

 Did you know okra is actually a fruit?
 Growing okra is surprisingly simple, and it’s a great addition to your cooking.
 We eat okra, or the lady’s finger, in many ways: raw, cooked, roasted, or pickled.
 However, despite looking quite similar to other green vegetables, the pods contain seeds that definitely categorize it as a fruit.

 It may not have the sweetness of an apple, but okra sure has many fans across the world.
 If you fancy superfoods, okra is one of the best foods to enjoy.
 Enjoy a good break from kale and spinach, and spice up your salads with delicious raw okra.

 Ladies’ finger plant has a long history.
 It was cultivated during the ancient Egyptian era that can be traced back to the 12th century BC.
 Okra seeds can be toasted and are often used as a coffee substitute.
 In the south, it’s an essential component to good Cajun cuisine.

-Good Products For Growing Okra:
+Good Products At Amazon For Growing Okra:

 - Monterey B.T.
 Caterpillar Killer